lyrixx/xavierbriand.net/about.rst

 About me
 ========

-Me is Xavier Briand, currently *Web developper* at `SensioLabs`_.
+Me is Xavier Briand, currently *developers' team leader* at `SensioLabs`_.

   Check my `CV`_.

-But I'm also a co-creator of `Freegli.com`_ startup (highlights iPhone/iPad games free for one day).
+But I'm also one of the co-creators of `Freegli.com`_ startup (highlights iPhone/iPad games free for one day).
 There is an `iPhone app`_ too.

-Otherwise, I do a lot of other things (maybe too much!): go working with my bike, `read fantasy, SciFi, geek books`_ in subway, play RPG with real paper and pen inside, do some warhammer 40k with my friends too, and `take pictures, a lot`_,
+Otherwise, I do a lot of other things (maybe too much!): go working with my bicycle, `read fantasy, SciFi, geek books`_ in the subway, play RPG with real paper and pen inside, do some warhammer 40k with my friends too, and `take pictures, a lot`_,

 Yes, I've got long days.

+If you are from Toronto Canada and you need a web developer, I'm actively seeking **full-time position** from july 2012.

 You can find me as **xavierbriand** here, here and also here on Internet: